digital-asset/daml-finance/docs/README.md

 ## Publishing to docs.daml.com

-In order to update the assembly package used in the main documentation website at [docs.daml.com](http://docs.daml.com), we need to execute the following steps:
+In order to update the assembly package used on the main documentation website at [docs.daml.com](http://docs.daml.com), we need to execute the following steps:

 1. Update the `version` in [daml.yaml](../daml.yaml).
 Merge this new version into main.